WooCode/WooCode.Slack/README.md

 *More information about WooCode.Slack.WooBot will come later, just check the [source](https://github.com/WooCode/WooCode.Slack/tree/develop/WooCode.Slack.WooBot) ;)*

-If you use the Nancy host you have to direct SlashCommands AND/OR Outgoing webhooks to your **hosturl(app.config)/hook**
+If you use the WooCode.Slack.Nancy host you have to direct SlashCommands AND/OR Outgoing webhooks to your **hosturl(app.config)/hook**

+- WooCode.Slack.Nancy is the host project, just buid it and start your server (check the app.config).
+- WooCode.Slack.WooBot contains the Bot code & handlers that are hosted in the Nancy project.

 ### Bot commands
 ``` bash